chris-k84/TcExplore/Design Pattern Zone/Src/Src/State_Pattern/State_Pattern_README.md

 This sample was created to show the State Pattern applied to TwinCAT, specifically handling how an object can implement the PackML state machine.

+State Pattern is a behavioural pattern, it allows an object to change its behaviour based on an internal state.

+This may seem exactly like Strategy Pattern, however it is different because the behaviours are locked to a state, not a behaviour and more importantly the states can be aware of each other and initiate transitions between themselves.

 *[PatternGuru - State Pattern](https://refactoring.guru/design-patterns/state)*